DamieFC/DamieFC/README.md

 ## What I'm working on
 I'm working on Platypus OS, which can be found [here](https://github.com/Platypus-Tech/new-platypus-os-drafts).
 That's consuming most of my time.
 I actually have a lot of OS's I'm working on, including one that's actually following the rules, [explodeOS](https://github.com/DamieFC/explodeOS), using guides and stuff from OSDev.
 I actually do work on other things other than OS's, I have my assembly language started from a joke on Discord, [org-asm](https://github.com/DamieFC/org-asm) (Official quote: "nasm, fasm, masm, and orgasm".
 My humor is slightly twisted).
 ## What I'm learning
-I'm not learning anything in school, due to there being so many assignments I just have to get them done, I'm learning about Linux kernel organization and functions, and I actually found where the `printk(THING, "string");` function is (with / being the base repository): `/include/linux/printk.h`.
+I'm learning about Linux kernel organization and functions, and I actually found where the `printk(THING, "string");` function is (with / being the base repository): `/include/linux/printk.h`.
 I'm hoping to become a Linux kernel contributer soon.
 I'm also learning how not to get in trouble.
+School's starting soon so I'll be  more scarce.
 ## Reffering to me
 I consider myself a boy, so you can refer to me as "he", "him", or just "GNUOVERYOU" or @DamieFC.
 Doesn't matter.
 Of course, non-gender specific is fine.
 I wish people on discord would stop joking about this section.
 ## Other things